HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

 **rule annotate_RNA_support**

-Apply script annotate_RNA_support.sh to edit the FILTER column according to the supporting evidence of the variant by RNA_TOTAL, RNA_ALT_COUNT and QUALITY_SUPPORT_AVG.
+Apply script annotate_RNA_support.sh to edit the FILTER column according to the supporting evidence of the variant by RNA_TOTAL, RNA_ALT_COUNT, and QUALITY_SUPPORT_AVG.
 A file with only the variants passing the filtering requirements are saved (\*_mpileup_RNAsupport.tab.gz) and a file with all variants are saved (\*_mpileup_support_ID_RNA_FILTER.tab.gz).

 **rule annotate_vcf**

 The true VCF file is updated with annotations from the RNA, this includes RNA_TOTAL, RNA_ALT_COUNT, PERCENTAGE, QUALITY_SUPPORT_AVG and FILTER.
-With these informations added is it possible to access the variants support from RNA data.
+With these informations added is it possible to access each variant's support from RNA data.

 **rule clean_up_tmp**